localstack/docs/content/en/user-guide/aws/elastic-mapreduce/index.md

 ## Getting started

-This guide is designed for users new to emr and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
+This guide is designed for users new to EMR and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.

 Start your LocalStack container using your preferred method.
 We will create a virtual EMR cluster using the AWS CLI.
 To create an EMR cluster, run the following command: